Tnixc/website-v6/src/data/post/loading_screen_tips_for_life.md

 - Exercise daily: even a walk counts
 - Go outside: sunlight regulates circadian rhythm and mood
-- Eat to meet caloric goals, not until you feel “full”
+- Eat to meet caloric goals, not until you feel "full", it's very easy to eat more than you need to and gain weight.
 - Floss daily and visit the dentist yearly
 - Never smoke, vape, or use recreational drugs
 - Alcohol: no safe dose, per [WHO](https://www.who.int/europe/news/item/04-01-2023-no-level-of-alcohol-consumption-is-safe-for-our-health).
 I get kind of upset when my parents drink because it reminds me that they are just gonna die sooner.